nagasaiBodepudi/aspectClassification/README.md

 Most Informative Features of the classifier:

                  suffix2 = 'z'               ASP : NASP   =     15.9 : 1.0
                  suffix2 = 'c'               ASP : NASP   =     11.2 : 1.0
              last_letter = 's'              NASP : ASP    =      9.7 : 1.0
              last_letter = 'o'              NASP : ASP    =      9.3 : 1.0
                  suffix2 = 'f'               ASP : NASP   =      8.6 : 1.0
-None
-**
-This is output is printed in addition to the above mentioned data.( Data which can analyzed to optimize the algo. further.

 ****************************************************************
 Task-2
 ******